More sustainable packaging

 Hesburger has also worked together with its suppliers to find ways of reducing the amount of waste.
 Materials are continuously under development and Hesburger is constantly looking for new, more sustainable materials.
 Production waste is sorted and recycled wherever possible.

 Today, Hesburger hamburgers are always served in a wrapper.
 The environmentally-friendly, biodegradable coating gives the wrappers their moisture-resistance.
-French fries are also served in a biodegradeable bag, and the see-through Smoothie cup is made of corn starch.
+French fries are also served in a biodegradeable bag.